kiba/Writings/for_science/chp25_political_uncertainity.md

 Truth be told, Juri thought it was the right decision that the head of the state would take, if not necessarily the most moral choice.
 She wondered if she would make that kind of choice if she were faced with a dimensional traveler?

 On the other hand, many tears and death were had as people were continuously disenfranchised throughout the twentieth and twenty-first century.
-Realpolitik was in truth, proved to be neither practical nor moral.
+Realpolitik in truth, proved to be neither practical nor moral.
 It's better to operate on a policy that would agree with your conscious rather than taking the easy way out.

 But that's neither here nor there.
 She wasn't the one on trial.